Landau Theory of Causal Dynamical Triangulations: Conclusions

 It should be stressed that clearly CDT in its usual definition has less couplings than renormalizable HL gravity models in three or four dimensions.
 Therefore, such renormalizable models are probably not directly relevant for comparisons to CDT, unless one extends the latter with appropriate new terms in the action, as done in \cite{Anderson:2011bj}.
 However, as we argued in the introduction and in Sec.~\ref{sec:2dCDT}, the fact that one starts in CDT with a discretization of the Einstein-Hilbert action\footnote{And moreover we remark again that in four dimensions the CDT action has one more coupling than the Einstein-Hilbert action.} does not imply that its symmetries will be preserved.
 The crucial point, on which we focused in this review by indirect means, is to assess in which theory space a renormalization group flow of CDT will lead us, or in other words what is the effective field theory of CDT.
 Once that is established, only in a second step we will be able to worry about how to take the continuum limit with propagating degrees of freedom corresponding to our desired target theory.
 It is at this step that the fact that CDT has only few tunable parameters might turn out to be a limitation.
 At present, the two competing scenarios that can serve as justification for a program like CDT are asymptotic safety and HL gravity.
 While the latter is based on a Gaussian fixed point, and so it is straightforward to count the number of its relevant couplings,\footnote{It is instead not so straightforward to study its renormalization group flow \cite{Benedetti:2013pya,Barvinsky:2017kob,Barvinsky:2019rwn,Barvinsky:2021ubv}.} the former is based on a conjectural non-Gaussian fixed point, and we do not even know for sure if the number of relevant couplings is finite (except in special simple approximations \cite{Benedetti:2013jk,Mitchell:2021qjr}).
 However, all evidence so far suggests that if such a nontrivial fixed point exists, then it has at least three relevant perturbations, which include higher-order curvature terms \cite{Codello:2008vh,Benedetti:2009rx,Falls:2014tra}.
 Therefore, continuum scenarios and their results suggest that at some point one might need to introduce more couplings in CDT.

 Lastly, we stress again that if indeed the effective field theory of CDT turns out to be a FPD-invariant one, this does not exclude the existence of a subspace of its theory space which is invariant under full diffeomorphisms.
 In other words, one might hope to embed asymptotically safe Euclidean gravity in the HL theory space.
-Reaching such subspace would probably require again a very delicate fine tuning of several breaking terms, yet perhaps in a less dramatic way than a full breaking of diffeomorphism invariance reuires, as in the functional renormalization group approach to asymptotic safety.
+Reaching such subspace would probably require again a very delicate fine tuning of several breaking terms, yet perhaps in a less dramatic way than a full breaking of diffeomorphism invariance requires, as in the functional renormalization group approach to asymptotic safety.

-\begin{acknowledgement} I would like to thank Joe Henson and James Ryan for the precious collaboration on the work reviewed here, and Jan Ambjorn and Renate Loll for the invitation to contribute a chapter to the CDT section of the Handbook of Quantum Gravity. \end{acknowledgement}
+\begin{acknowledgement} I would like to thank Joe Henson and James Ryan for the precious collaboration on the work reviewed here.
+I also thank Jan Ambjorn and Renate Loll for the invitation to contribute a chapter to the CDT section of the Handbook of Quantum Gravity, and in particular Jan Ambjorn for useful feedback on the draft. \end{acknowledgement}

 [2]{#2}\begingroup \endgroup